mauriciosoares/core.js/README.md

 ### 2.1.0

- * eventPlayer, eventRecorder optionals are importable directly from the core
+ * eventPlayer, eventRecorder extras are importable directly from the core

 ### 2.0.0